dome9/cloud-bots/docs/Bots.md

 What it does: Turns off ec2 instances with public IPs, detaches an IGW from a VPC, and then deletes it.
 Limitations: VPCs have lots of interconnected services.
 This is currently just focused on EC2 but future enhancements will need to be made to turn off RDS, Redshift, etc.

+## kms_enable_rotation
+What it does: Enables rotation on a KMS key
+Usage: AUTO: kms_enable_rotation
+Limitations: none

 ## mark_for_stop_ec2_resource
 What it does: Tags an ec2 resource with "marked_for_stop" and <current epoch time>
 Usage: AUTO: mark_for_stop_ec2_resource <time><unit(m,h,d)>